Psalm 12: Text

+The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
+In the Septuagint, this psalm is numbered Psalm 11.

 Usage

 Judaism

 This psalm is recited on Shmini Atzeret and at a brit milah.

 Catholic Church

 According to the Rule of St. Benedict (530 AD), Psalm 1 to Psalm 20 were mainly reserved for the office of Prime.
 This Psalm, 11, was recited or sung at Prime on Wednesdays.
 A number of monasteries still respect this tradition.
 In the Liturgy of the Hours, Psalm 12 is now recited on Tuesdays of the first week during the midday office.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Prime.

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the second day of the month.